Premeditatio malorum – my practice and thoughts

 Pathological Demand Avoidance and its effects

-Looking for information about PDA (Pathological Demand Avoidance)
+Looking for info about PDA (Pathological Demand Avoidance)

 ✓ Definitions